Cost Plus Pricing: How to Use Cost Based Pricing In Marketing 🌺

 Or should it just be the marginal cost of the bears?

-If, in an extreme example, the marginal cost of a bear production zero; should they give that bear away for free.
+In an extreme example, if the marginal cost of bear production is zero, should they give that bear away for free?

 What ended up happening, they started to remove costs that deemed as “not appropriate”.

 If it is hard to work out costs, working out the margin or mark up to add is even harder in price setting.
 What is a good number i.e. 10%, 20% or 600%?
 Honestly, it can be whatever you want it to be.